-METALS-LME copper edges lower; set for third weekly rise on Chile supply glitch
+METALS-LME copper set for third weekly rise on Chile supply fears

 By Mai Nguyen

-SINGAPORE, Oct 25 (Reuters) - London copper prices inched lower on Friday but they were set for a third straight weekly gain, as investors were worried about supply disruption in top producer Chile.
+SINGAPORE, Oct 25 (Reuters) - London copper prices edged up on Friday and were set for a third straight weekly gain, buoyed by investor concern over supply disruption in top producer Chile.

-The benchmark three-month copper contract on the London Metal Exchange (LME) has risen 1.1% so far this week, having hit its highest in more than five weeks in the previous session.
+The benchmark three-month copper contract on the London Metal Exchange (LME) rose 0.1% to $5,884 a tonne at 0700 GMT and was up 1.3% this week after hitting its highest in more than five weeks in the previous session.

-The most traded copper contract on the Shanghai Futures Exchange (ShFE) is also on track for its first weekly rise in three, up 1.2% at the Asia’s mid-day break.
+The most traded copper contract on the Shanghai Futures Exchange (ShFE) closed 0.2% up at 47,390 yuan ($6,704.58) a tonne.
+The contract rose 1.4% over the week for its first weekly gain in three.

-Copper prices have been supported by supply shortage fears due to production disruptions at several copper operations in Chile, the world’s biggest producer of the metal, due to nationwide protests.
+Copper prices have been supported by supply shortage fears after production disruptions at several copper operations in Chile, the world’s biggest producer of the metal, amid nationwide protests.

+Prices of the red metals, however, fell throughout most of Asian trading hours before rising at Friday’s Shanghai close on support from lingering worries over the demand outlook.

 Copper is often used a gauge of global economic health, which has been hit by an unresolved and prolonged trade war between China and the United States, the world’s two biggest economies.

-* COPPER SURPLUS: The copper market should see a surplus of 281,000 tonnes in 2020, swinging from this year’s deficit of 320,000 tonnes, the International Copper Study Group said this week.
+* COPPER SURPLUS: The copper market is ecpected to be in a surplus of 281,000 tonnes in 2020, swinging from this year’s deficit of 320,000 tonnes, the International Copper Study Group said this week.

-* PHILIPPINE COPPER: The Philippine mining regulator has recommended lifting a three-year suspension of the environmental permit for the Tampakan copper-gold project, potentially one of the world’s largest copper mines.
+* PHILIPPINES COPPER: The Philippines mining regulator has recommended lifting a three-year suspension of the environmental permit for the Tampakan copper-gold project, potentially one of the world’s largest copper mines.

-* ZINC: The premium of LME cash zinc over the three-month contract MZN0-3 touched its highest in nearly a month at $41.25 a tonne, indicating tight nearby supplies, while LME on-warrant zinc stocks were at their record low of 35,125 tonnes.
+* ZINC: The premium for LME cash zinc over the three-month contract MZN0-3 touched its highest in nearly a month at $41.25 a tonne, indicating tight nearby supplies, while LME on-warrant zinc stocks were at a record low of 35,125 tonnes.
 MZNSTX-TOTAL

-* ZINC DEFICIT: The global zinc market saw a 106,000-tonne shortfall over January-July, the latest data from the International Lead and Zinc Study Group showed.
+* ZINC DEFICIT: The global zinc market showed a shortfall of 106,000 tonnes over January-July, latest data from the International Lead and Zinc Study Group showed.

-* NICKEL: China’s nickel ore imports in September rose 24.6% from the previous month to their highest since at least 2016 at 7.13 million tonnes, as stockpiling accelerated ahead of a ban on shipments from top miner Indonesia from January 2020.
+* NICKEL: China’s nickel ore imports in September rose 24.6% from the previous month to their highest since at least 2016 at 7.13 million tonnes as stockpiling accelerated ahead of a ban on shipments from top miner Indonesia from January 2020.

 * INDONESIA NICKEL: Indonesia’s mining ministry has recommended an increase of about 330,000 tonnes in the nickel ore export quota of miner PT Aneka Tambang.